High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

 Disclaimer: We have no control over the nature, content, and availability of those sites, and are not affiliated with those sites in any way.

 There are several websites that offer free music downloads from amazing artists.
-All the downloads are legal for personal use.
+All these downloads are legal for personal use.

 Here are our top 4 places to find free music:

-If you are playing with the Oculus Quest, you can download those files with the Oculus Browser.
+If you are playing on the Meta Quest platform, you can download those files by using the Quest Browser.

-We have a basic tutorial for the in-game editor, that explains all the functions and buttons and how you can access them.
+We have a tutorial for the in-game editor that explains all the functions and buttons and how you can access them.
 This tutorial also covers how to export and import custom maps.

 You can find that tutorial here: www.powerbeatsvr.com/vr-fitness-game/level-editor/

-PowerBeatsVR supports the use of custom skyboxes, which means you can load in an 360°/180° panorama to play to.
-We provide several skyboxes for your use as well.
+PowerBeatsVR supports the use of custom skyboxes, which means you can load in any 360° panorama / photosphere to play to.
+We provide sevaral beautiful built-in skyboxes for your use as well.

-PowerBeatsVR supports* standard Bluetooth (BLE) and ANT+ HRMs.
+PowerBeatsVR can only support heart rate monitors on PC platforms.
+There it supports standard Bluetooth (BLE) and ANT+ HRMs.